-Andy Karl On Stage - Theater Credits, Bio and Tickets
+Andy Karl On Stage - Theatre Credits, Bio and Tickets

 Mr. Karl attended Towson High School, appearing in such high school productions as Oklahoma! and Li'l Abner, before moving on to Towson University to study voice and music.
 After deciding on a career as a professional actor, he moved to New York in 1994.
-His first most notable stage credit would come in March 1998, as he was cast as Rum Tum Tugger in the National Tour of Cats, which was followed by an understudy role in Second Stage Theater's 2000 New York premiere of Sondheim's Saturday Night.
-Later on that year, he would finally make his Broadway debut, assuming the role of Joey in Saturday Night Fever and going on to appear in the 2001 National Tour.
-Regional productions of Me and Mrs. Jones, Romeo and Bernadette and Grease (starring as Danny Zuko), would follow and in November 2004, he embarked on the National Tour of Disney's On the Record.
+His first notable stage credit would come in March 1998, as he was cast as Rum Tum Tugger in the national tour of Cats, which was followed by an understudy role in Second Stage Theater's 2000 New York premiere of Stephen Sondheim's Saturday Night.
+Later on that year, he would make his Broadway debut, assuming the role of Joey in Saturday Night Fever and going on to appear in the 2001 national tour.
+Regional productions of Me and Mrs. Jones, Romeo and Bernadette, and Grease (starring as Danny Zuko), would follow and in November 2004, he embarked on the national tour of Disney's On the Record.

-He returned to Broadway on July 20, 2018 to star as Edward Lewis (the role made famous on screen by Richard Gere) in Pretty Woman: The Musical at the Nederlander Theatre and layed his final performance on July 21, 2019.
+He returned to Broadway on July 20, 2018 to star as Edward Lewis, a role made famous on screen by Richard Gere, in Pretty Woman: The Musical at the Nederlander Theatre.
+He played his final performance on July 21, 2019.